The Tantanoola Primary School was first opened in 1883. The School Gym was constructed in 2011.

 A daybook is kept in the staff room and notices and information is entered daily.
 Handbooks containing school policies are available.

-Governing Council meetings are usually held twice a term on Monday nights.
+Governing Council meetings are usually held twice a term on Tuesday afternoons.
 Members are elected for a two year term and are expected to attend meetings regularly.

-Meetings usually commence at 7:00pm and are open to all parents/caregivers, but only elected members may vote.
-The Annual General Meeting is held in February.
+Meetings usually commence at 3:40pm.
+The Annual General Meeting is held in February each year.
 Finance Committee meetings are usually held an hour prior to Governing Council.